SkoolNotes/Taproot/2020HIST201/KBhHIST201BullietCh19.md

         * "Tulip Craze" => European integration
             * Early sign of destruction shown with the Ottomans' craze on Tulips
             * European cultures integrated into the Ottoman culture — clothing, books, furtinutes
+            * At _gala soirees_, Janissaries revolted, causing the abdication of Sultan Ahmed III
+        * Eventually, Janissary commanders became independent rulers, causing a slip of control